+Yes, indeed, I still love creating these basic patchwork blankets.
+If you have some frugal tendencies in you, using sheets from thrift stores is one great way to create without much investment!
 Do you have a stash of old vintage sheets in your closet, or do you have some childhood sheets you are having some trouble parting with?
-This is the second simple patchwork blanket I’ve made out of old sheets, and I love them.
+This is the second simple patchwork blanket I’ve made out of these old colorful sheets, and I love them.

 1. They are cozy.
 Vintage sheets have usually been washed over and over again, and the cozy and soft texture they offer cannot be matched.

 2. A blanket of vintage sheets often holds a set of memories.
-The first blanket I made was made out of all the sheets my sisters and I slept on growing up.
+The first recycled blanket I made was created with all the sheets my sisters and I slept on growing up.
 It’s fun to see them all being used in such a fun way.

 3. These blankets are perfect for family pictures.
-These blankets are great for sitting on if your family pictures are in a grassy field or some place similar.
+They are great for using if your family pictures are in a grassy field or some place similar.

 4. The monetary investment is usually relatively low.
 As long as you find the right place for buying them, vintage sheets are very very inexpensive compared to new quilting fabric.